 Is Hair Biodegradable?

-Yes, hair is biodegradable because hair grows in a natural way; most people are divided and confused on whether or not hair biodegrades when it is discarded.
+Yes, hair is biodegradable because hair grows naturally; most people are divided and confused on whether or not hair biodegrades when it is discarded.
 Only natural human hair and pet hair are biodegradable.

-If it is subjected to the appropriate conditions, it is likely to degrade significantly more quickly.
+It is likely to degrade significantly more quickly if subjected to the appropriate conditions.
 When you expose it to sunlight or fresh air and do not properly manage it, it could take years for the decomposition to occur organically.

 See Related: Best Eco-Friendly Backpacks